The-Nazara-Project/Thanix/README.md

   schema file your want to generate a client for.
 - The `--output` parameter is optional and refers to the path where thanix' output should be put.
 If omitted, it will create a `output` directory in your current wokring directory.
+- The `--workaround` flag can be set to allow Thanix to create a **strongly opinionated** version of `thanix_client`.
+This is primarily used to avoid serialization errors when handling API object responses which we have confirmed to diverge from the values expected according to the schema.

+> [!Note]
+> The `--workaround` flag is only useful when creating a client for [`NetBox`](https://netbox.dev).
+In other cases it might produce
+> a broken or unsafe API client by weakening response data validation.